 Do soccer players fake injuries?

-Before giving an answer to that question, keep in mind that Soccer(aka football) is a beautiful and exciting game.
+Before answering that question, keep in mind that Soccer(aka football) is a beautiful and exciting game.

 But this game is full of flopping, faking, diving, falling on the ground, or crying when you are hit on the leg, and then suddenly getting right back up a few seconds later and running around as if nothing happened.

 Now, does it mean they pretend to be hurt?
-Do soccer players fake injuries, really?
+Do soccer players fake injuries?

 This is what you are going to find out in this article.